 Mary Wycherly Biography

 Mary Wycherleyis a dance artist whose work embraces live performance, choreography and film.
 She has a long-standing interest in innovative modes of presentation for dance and collaborative processes underpin her practice.
 Mary is Limerick Dance Artist in Residence 2015-2018.
 Mary has collaborated with a range of artists including choreographers Mary Nunan, Joan Davis, Liz Roche and Hélène Cathala, composers Jürgen Simpson, Ray Harman, Steve McCourt and theatre director Monica Spencer, and her work has toured festivals and galleries nationally and internationally.
 Mary is a curator of Light Moves festival of screendance and was the Course Director of the MA Contemporary Dance Performance in UL in 2016 and 2017.
 Wycherley has explored the idea of memory and how it is held in our bodies in previous works including Time…and againand in Dance of Making, in which she explored movement inherent in craft-making in Ireland.

 For more about Mary’s work please visit her website.

 Rory Tangneyis a Dublin-based artist who has exhibited in Ireland and Europe.
 Through his sculpture work he explores a range of materials, and creates installations and objects which ponder the interconnectedness of things and the relationships we have with the physical and socio-political environments as we surge towards a future defined by an uncertain association with technology.

-For more about Rory’s work please visit his website.
+For more about Mary’s work please visit his website.

 La Cosa Preziosa Biography